sydevore/suntzu/README.md

 Initial profile questions:

 * Service name
 * Repo
 * Team contact alias
 * Resource filling out this form
 * Description of the project to be threat modeled
 * Links to architecture diagrams
-    ** Components list
+* Components list
-    ** Data assets
+* Data assets
-    ** Pojrect dependencies
+* Pojrect dependencies
-    ** Webapp/API/OS/Agent/Library/Framework/Application/Storage - select all that apply and include quantity of each ** Position - public/private/customer/mgmt/
+* Webapp/API/OS/Agent/Library/Framework/Application/Storage - select all that apply and include quantity of each
-    ** Compliance frameworks
+* Position - public/private/customer/mgmt/
-  * Initial questions
+* Compliance frameworks
-    ** Does this store data?
+* Does this store data?
 If so, what's the sensitivity?
-    ** How does the app handle users?
+* How does the app handle users?
-    ** Where/how is authN/Z handled?
+* Where/how is authN/Z handled?
-    ** How are secrets managed?
+* How are secrets managed?
-    ** Per component, what privilege/user/role does each run under?
+* Per component, what privilege/user/role does each run under?
-    ** Compute isolation
+* Compute isolation
-    ** Network isolation
+* Network isolation
-    ** Encryption at rest
+* Encryption at rest
-    ** Encryption in transit
+* Encryption in transit
-    ** Logging & non-repudiation
+* Logging & non-repudiation
-    ** Logging of sensitisve data
+* Logging of sensitisve data
-    ** Frameworks, languages and injection prevention
+* Frameworks, languages and injection prevention
-    ** Dependency management
+* Dependency management
-    ** Security release/CSIRT-ready
+* Security release/CSIRT-ready
-    ** Known issues
+* Known issues

 TODO will be to output links to testing tools (code scanners, unit tests, etc)